wjlow/intro-to-scala/README.md

 This course is meant to be run in person.
 There are comments in the exercises to try and point you in the right direction so you should be able to do this in your spare time if you desire.
 Unit tests are included to verify your solutions for each exercise.

-Use `sbt test` to run the tests.
+Use `./auto/sbt test` to run the tests.
 The first time you run the tests, they will all fail.
 This is a good thing!
 As you complete each exercise correctly, the tests will pass.

 We welcome pull requests and feedback!